bhargavvc/topics/api/_scenario_based_api_questions.md

 - **Backward Compatibility:** If old clients relied on IDs, consider providing both the full nested object and the ID.
 Eventually, remove the ID-only field in a new version.

 ---

-*(If you are ready, respond and I will continue with the next sections and their Q&A.)*

 ## Performance and Scalability